I always get great feedback on back pain articles, and today I have one on herniated discs.

 #3 – Bilateral Knee to Chest

 Lie on the floor, arms out to the side and knees bent.
-Slowly bring one knee toward the chest, then the other, aided by placing both hands on the back of thighs.
+Slowly bring one knee toward the chest, then the other, aided by placing both hands on the back of the thighs.
 Hold for 10 seconds and perform 5-10 repetitions.

 #4 – Single Knee to Chest

 From the initial position for the Bilateral Knee to Chest, slowly bring one knee close to the chest, aided by pulling with both hands.
+Switch sides.
 Hold for 10 seconds and perform 5-10 repetitions.
-Switch sides.

 #5 – Pelvic Tilts

-Lay on your back with your arms by your sides, your knees bent and feet flat.
+Lay on your back with your arms by your sides, knees bent, and feet flat.
 There should be a space between the floor and your low back.
 Inhale first, and then initiate the pelvic tilt movement as you exhale.
 When you let your breath out, your belly button should come toward your spine as you tilt the bottom of your pelvis up.
 This will result in your low back gently stretching and reaching in the direction of the floor.
 Inhale to come back to starting position.
-Perform 10 repetitions.
+Perform ten repetitions.

 #6 – Bridges